-What Can a Handyman Do in Wheeling, West Virginia?
+What Can a Handyman Do Without a License in Wheeling, West Virginia?

 In West Virginia, most “handyman” work is regulated through the WV Contractor Licensing Board when the total project cost (labor + materials) meets the state contractor threshold; below that threshold you may be exempt from needing a WV contractor license, but you still must follow local permitting and any trade-licensing laws (electrical/plumbing/HVAC).
 In Wheeling (Ohio County), you should also expect a City of Wheeling business license / B&O (business and occupation) tax registration and building permits for many common repair/replace jobs.